Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Effect of folic acid combined with docosahexaenoic acid intervention on mild cognitive impairment in elderly: a randomized double-blind, placebo-controlled trial

-Increased dietary intake of DHA may reduce the risk of death in patients with coronary heart disease.
-It is noted that studies emphasize a cardioprotective effect, but no effect on atherosclerosis progression.
-The probable explanation is that omega-3s modulate the heart's electrical activity and produce a "stabilizing" effect that protects in case of a heart attack.
+An increase in dietary DHA intake may reduce the risk of death in patients with coronary artery disease.
+It should be noted that studies highlight a cardioprotective effect, but no effect on the progression of atherosclerosis.
+The likely explanation is that omega-3 fatty acids modulate the electrical activity of the heart and produce a "stabilizing" effect that protects in the event of a heart attack.

 Posologie